 Really, whatever shoes feel comfortable for you are the best ones.
-Even road running shoes or “walking shoes” will work well for the most part, unless you’re going on trails that have a lot of slippery roots or a steep incline (which are mostly on the North Shore).
+Even road running shoes or “walking shoes” will work well for the most part, unless you’re going on trails that have a lot of slippery roots or a steep incline (which are mostly on the North Shore or Manning Park).
 If you can afford waterproof shoes, those are ideal, but not necessary if you are planning on walking mostly in good weather.
 Different brands will have different fits as well, so it’s best to ask the store staff what will be best for your feet.
 MEC, Atmosphere, and Valhalla Pure Outfitters are all good places to start.

 I personally am a big fan of Salomon shoes as I find them to be pretty durable, lightweight, and a good price.
 However be forewarned that they do tend to fit a little large, both in terms of width and length.
+If you have narrow feet, look into a European brand such as Scarpa or La Sportiva.

 Later on, if/when you’re ready to tackle some harder hikes, look for shoes with good “lugs” (aka the tread on the bottom), ankle support, and extra coverage on the toe which will protect the front of the shoe from getting damaged from rocks.